simonsfoundation/mountainlab_test2/README.md

 * MountainView -- Collection of Qt/C++ widgets for visualising generic electrophysiological datasets and sorting results.

-* A Matlab toolset for processing and visualisation of spike sorting data and a set of Matlab wrappers to MountainSort and MountainView.
+* A Matlab toolset for processing, visualising, and validating spike sorting data and a set of Matlab wrappers to MountainSort and MountainView.

 * (Future) A Python toolset for processing and visualisation of spike sorting data and a set of Python wrappers to MountainSort and MountainView.